 Hotter nights could increase global mortality rates, a study warns

-Rising nighttime temperatures may increase the mortality rate worldwide by up to 60% by the end of the century, according to a study whose authors say is the first research to estimate the impact of hotter nights on climate change-related mortality risks.
+Rising nighttime temperatures may increase the mortality rate up to 60% across three countries by the end of the century, according to a study whose authors say is the first research to estimate the impact of hotter nights on climate change-related mortality risks.

 By 2090, nighttime temperatures could double from an average of 68.7 degrees Fahrenheit to 103.5 degrees Fahrenheit in 28 cities across China, South Korea and Japan that the study examined.

-"To combat the health risk raised by the temperature increases from climate change, we should design efficient ways to help people adapt," said Dr. Haidong Kan, a professor at China's Fudan University and an author of the study.
+"To combat the health risk raised by the temperature increases from climate change, we should design efficient ways to help people adapt," said Dr. Yuqiang Zhang, a climate scientist at the University of North Carolina-Chapel Hill and an author of the study.
 "Locally, heat during the night should be taken into account when designing the future heatwave warning system, especially for vulnerable populations and low-income communities who may not be able to afford the additional expense of air conditioning."

 However, Zhang warns against applying the study's results to the rest of Asia and other regions across the globe as he and other authors of the study have not yet analyzed global data.